jonathanmv/aws-lambda-bootstrap/README.md

 - `npm run build` Transpiles the code and puts it in the _build/index_ folder.
 It also creates a deployable _index.zip_ file
 - `npm run deploy` Builds the code, zips it and deploys it to aws using the aws cli
-- `npm run upload-and-test` Deploys the code and invokes the function without payload.
+- `npm run upload-and-test` Deploys the code and invokes the function with `{"type": "dummy"}` payload.
 It saves the output in the _build/invoke_output.txt_ file.
 It also shows the result in the console